MJOLNIRPackage/MJOLNIR/docs/InDepthDocumentation/EnergyNormalization.rst

 Determination of active area
 ----------------------------

-In order to determine the active area of each detector, and indeed of each detecetor segment looking at a given analyzer, the intensity data as function of pixel, detector, and energy is collapsed along the energy direction.
+In order to determine the active area of each detector, and indeed of each detector segment looking at a given analyser, the intensity data as function of pixel, detector, and energy is collapsed along the energy direction.
 This results in graphs like in figure EnergySummed_ below.
 From this, it is clear that not all pixels are active and that the splitting into software pixels depend on the detector/analyser combination.

 .. _EnergySummed: